junusheva/ips-arch-project/Readme.md

 values to the left and to the right of the data point being filtered.
 For 2D signals, the window can be represented by different shapes to get different filtering results.
 For example, the shape could be a box or a cross that is centered over the pixel (or channel) being processed.
-Note that median is the middle value separating the greater and lesser halves of a sorted data set.
+Note that the median is the middle value separating the greater and lesser halves of a sorted data set.

 As you can understand, sorting pixel values of a sliding window is a probable